 I’m all about discovering ways to be more productive at home and I think it’s important to learn good time management habits.

 But still, it IS possible that you’re doing too much, and in that case, it’s not time management you need.

 A few changes, though, could make all the difference in your emotional state and help you to find a better balance.
 (Not a perfect balance, mind you!
 A better balance.)

-Here’s a few signs to look for to determine if it’s time to retire some of those balls in the air (before someone gets hurt!).
+So if you’re asking yourself the question, “Am I doing too much?”, you’re probably in the right place!
+Here are a few signs to look for to determine if it’s time to retire some of those balls in the air (before someone gets hurt!).

 #1.
 You’re not living in the now

 I think ambitious, perfectionist types struggle with this in general.
 You’re always looking ahead to what’s next.
 You’re a worker, a planner, a go-getter.

 And stinking proud of it.

 The only problem is, when you’re always looking ahead, you can forget to appreciate where you are now.